kingsdigitallab/kings-past/src/routes/about/demonumenta/+page.md

+---
+title: "The Demonumenta project and King's Past"
-# The Demonumenta project and King's Past
+excerpt: "Learn about the Demonumenta project and it's relation to King's Past"
+tags: about, demonumenta, colonialism
+---

+# { title }

-The demonomenta project....
+The demonumenta project....

 :::sketchfab